Billions of texts are sent every day. Having an easy-to-use messaging app is essential.

 Messages for Web (Google Messages)

-A fantastic tool of Google Messages is Messages for web.
+A fantastic tool of the app is Messages for Web.
 Like WhatsApp Web, it allows you to send and receive messages on your computer.

 You must connect the app to the computer to use this feature.
-Most features of the app are automatically synced with the website.
+Most features of the app are automatically synced.

 For example, if you have dark mode enabled in the app, the website will be in dark mode.